TheChymera/chymeric_tutorials/source/_posts/2014-10-18-how-to-read-science-news.markdown

 *Why does technology not deliver upon the promises made by pop-science?* or *Why are pop-science reports so inconsistent?*
 The answer to both questions is plainly: **very bad journalism**.
-However, instead of reflecting badly on its authors, sub-par pop-science undermines the credibility of research: creating either the impression that science overreaches and cannot deliver, or that there is gross disagreement in the scientific community - even when there is little.
+However, instead of reflecting badly on its authors, consistently sub-par pop-science undermines the credibility of research: creating the impression that science overreaches and cannot deliver, or that there is gross disagreement in the scientific community - even when there is little.

 We assume that this incorrect appraisal is based on a series of misconceptions about what science news actually constitute, and we present a brief theoretical explanation of how one should best contextualize science journalism.